 Cesaria Evora "Live In Paris" (DVD) (Lusafrica/BMG-Bluebird, 2003)

 For those of us unlucky enough to be unable to attend any of her concerts, here is a splendid presentation of Cesaria and her band, recorded live at the Zenith Theatre in Spring of 2001.
 The music is all heavenly, a selection of favorites drawn from several albums, including sleek ballads such as "Sodade," "Miss Perfumado," and "Angola."
 Hovering behind Cesaria are images of Cape Verde's hills, beaches and towns, while onstage, some of the country's finest musicians strum out gorgeous melodies.
 The one trouble with this video is the editing: the French producers seem to favor montages, including crossfades and overlays of the rear-projected images and the musicians onstage.
 This technique quickly becomes intrusive and detracts from the beauty of the performance -- personally, I would have preferred a few more lingering close-ups of the singer and her guitarists as they sank into the melancholy depths of the music.
 But still, this is a lovely glimpse at one of world music's great modern divas.
-Special features include videos of Evora travelling to Cuba, France and Brazil, a highlight of which is a recording session with Brazilian MPB star Caetano Veloso.
+Special features include videos of Evora traveling to Cuba, France and Brazil, a highlight of which is a recording session with Brazilian MPB star Caetano Veloso.
 (Subtitles in French and English.)

 Links